-Bentley’s luxury machine will be coming in for a mid-life update soon, with the 2018 Bentley Bentayga set to receive a new V8 powerplant.
+Bentley’s luxury machine will be coming in for a mid-life update soon, with the 2018 Bentley Bentayga set to receive a new V8 gasoline-powered engine.

-While the W12 engine is the hero of the petrol powertrains, the advent of the Lamborghini Urus and its 4.0-litre V8 means that half of Bentley’s engineering work is already done.
+While the W12 engine is the hero of the gasoline powertrains, the advent of the Lamborghini Urus and its 4.0-liter V8 means that half of Bentley’s engineering work is already done.

-While the Urus receives a 650bhp version of the 4.0-litre twin-turbo V8, don’t expect to see the same sort of power from the Bentayga.
+While the Urus receives a 650bhp version of the 4.0-liter twin-turbo V8, don’t expect to see the same sort of power from the Bentayga.

 That’s because the W12 is the hero of the range and you can’t expect people to buy that engine when a more powerful V8 is available.

-Not to mention that a petrol V8 sounds a lot nicer than the W12.
+Not to mention that a petrol V8 sounds a lot nicer than the W12, which is incentive enough.

-So, the 4.0-litre V8 which slots into the Bentley will most likely receive the same sort of power as is in the Cayenne – 550bhp.
+So, the 4.0-liter V8 which slots into the Bentley will most likely receive the same sort of power as is in the Cayenne – 550bhp.